jasim/jsfoo-talk-learning-to-learn-reason/main.md

 And this could be its next shape, and so on.
 We had hundreds of these kinds of transformations - some small, and some big, and it was all too much for us to mentally track.

-We kept making mistakes and progress slowed.
+Mistakes were made.
+Many mistakes, in fact, were made.
+And progress slowed.

 We wanted a better way to track the changing shape of the data as they went through each transformation.
 And we had an inkling that types could be the answer.